promo

 14:15-15:00 AI in Renal Imaging Chairs: Hreedi Dev, Markus Henningsson

-14:15 Tracking kidney volumes with AI to assess PKD Martin Prince (New York, USA)
+14:15 Tracking kidney volumes with AI to assess PKD TBC

 15:00-15:30 Break